conan-io/docs/uploading_packages/remotes.rst

   It has a web UI, advanced authentication and permissions, very good performance and scalability, a Rest API, it can host generic artifacts (tarballs, zips, etc).
 Check :ref:`artifactory_ce` for more information.
-- **Artifactory**: Artifactory is the binary repository manager for all major packaging formats.
+- **Artifactory Pro**: Artifactory is the binary repository manager for all major packaging formats.
 It is the recommended remote type for enterprise and professional package management.
 Check `Artifactory documentation`_ for more information.
 - **Conan server**: Simple, free and open source, MIT licensed server that comes bundled with the conan client.